Packing Expert and Regional Director, Briggs & Riley

 President, Cooking 4 Life

 Melissa specializes in taking old unhealthy recipes and reinventing them to be healthy.
-She has been a healthy chef for 24 years and together with her husband Scott have had their Cooking 4 Life, Inc. office for 9 years in Kearny Mesa, in San Diego.
+She has been a healthy chef for 24 years and together with her husband Scott have had their Cooking 4 Life, Inc. office for 11 years in Kearny Mesa, in San Diego.
 She is plant based certified through e-Cornel University.
 She is also an affiliate partner for the Cancer Project and is trained in Cancer and Diabetes prevention cooking.
-She has appeared on Channel 6 and Channel 9 on television, preparing healthy foods, numerous times.
+She has appeared on Channel 6, 8 and Channel 9 on television, preparing healthy foods, numerous times.
+This is the 4th year she has presented Healthy Cooking at the Travel and Adventure Expo.
+She has also demonstrated healthy cooking at The Healthy Living Festival, The Rotary Club and the Kiwanis Club as well as the Successful Aging Expo and other venues.
+We offer the following Healthy Cooking classes at our office:

 Emmy Award-Winning Investigative Reporter and Producer and CBS News Travel Editor